Lee Robinson, Jr. Obituary

 He leaves behind to cherish in his memory his children, Leenice (Carl) Drake, Lee Robinson, Baresa (Aaron) Brown, Bradley Robinson, Carla (William) Eldridge and Torrence LeFlore; siblings, Norma J. Benson and Margie Lynch; six grandchildren and five great-grandchildren.

-He is preceded in death by his parents; wife, Bernice Crenshaw; sisters, Lorrain Taylor, Bernice Brown, Mary Davis, Carrie Aaron and Jessica Robinson.
+He is preceded in death by his parents; wife, Bernice Crenshaw and sisters, Lorrain Taylor, Bernice Brown, Mary Davis, Carrie Aaron and Jessica Robinson.